Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Professor Jackson's lecture at The Future of Religious Education conference at held at the University of Worcester June 2013

-A webcast of an interview with Bob Jackson about the interpretive approach is available here
+A webcast of an interview with Robert Jackson about the interpretive approach is available here

 A brief summary of Religious Education: An Interpretive Approach can be found here